 Several years ago, we planted a bed of miniature Hostas under the Apple tree near our garden shed.
 The results were so charming that we had to share them with you.
 We've assembled a new collection of half-pint versions of our favorite ground cover for shade and dubbed it The Emerald Atoll.
 These are plants with the same rugged disposition as full-size Hostas, but their height ranges from 8–16″ and their spread from 2–3′.
 We ship 4 varieties (3 plants of each) to provide an attractive combination of green, blue, variegated, and edged foliage.
 12 plants.
 Each variety labeled.
-Approximately 18sq ft.
-Bareroot.
+Approximately 18 sq ft.
 Exclusive.

 This genus of shade lovers has 70 species, all of them from China and Japan, and hybridizers have produced hundreds of exciting crosses.
 Hostas have many handsome leaf colorations and lavender or white Lily-like flowers on graceful stalks.
 Plants prefer a moist location, but we've had a mass planting thrive for more than 30 years under a row of Sugar Maples.
 (In the South and West, evenly moist soil is required.)
 Because Hostas are grown primarily for their foliage, we give the height of the leaves, not the flowers.

 For more information on the growing and care of Hosta, click Growing Guide.